 Risk Disclosure

-1. Trading Risks
+1. Trading Risk

-2. No Profit Guarantee
+2. No Guarantee of Profit

 3. Technical Risks